smarshy/py-games/README.md

 To play against the computer type 'c' when prompted else 'u'to have yourself play.

 For cipher decryption, you can input the encrypted text (by substituting shifted letters) in a text file and let the computer try to decode it for you

+To run any game, simply run the respective script - hangman.py / compscrab.py or userscrab.py / encrypt_decrypt.py